 - Expected number and size of shared input files within an ensemble?
 Which inputs are common across tasks within and across ensembles?

 The dedicated PATh resources support the ability to execute software via Docker or Singularity containers or via portable, self-contained applications (e.g. statically-compiled binaries, conda environments, etc.).
 While multi-node jobs are not supported by PATh hardware, MPI-dependent software can be supported via containers (to achieve multi-core parallelism within a single node).

 How can I “test drive” the HTC services?

-A strength of the PATh Access Point is that users can get started without any credits by testing work on the OSPool’s opportunistic resources, via the OSG Connect Service and Access Points.
+A strength of the PATh Access Point is that users can get started without any credits by testing work on the OSPool’s opportunistic resources, via the OSG Portal and OSG-Operated Access Points.
 We encourage users to contact [email protected] to get started on an Access Point, today!